 Maybe you think you’ve seen it all by now, but we’ve saved the best for the last!
 After a lengthy descent off Vlašić mountain, you will tackle a 920 m high Komar pass to reach the city of Donji Vakuf.
 From there on, you will follow the Vrbas River all the way to CP11 in Jajce, where Pliva River, that you gazed on the first day, joins Vrbas in form of a stunning waterfall!
 Refreshments and a view over the Pliva River waterfall will fill you up with energy for the ultimate section of the route.

-The staff at the Tourist Info Center will stamp your card and provide refreshments.
-If you arrived there and it’s closed, please continue following the route for 200 m and you will reach the checkpoint at Hotel Turist (on the right hand side of the roundabout).
+The staff at the Tourist Info Center will stamp your card and provide refreshments, during the working hours.
+If you arrived there while it’s closed, you will be electronically checked in via GPS.
 After that, you’ll be doing a loop around the nearby Pliva lakes, including crossing a lake on a wooden walkway.
 Beware of the risk of tyres falling into the cracks between the wood and perhaps dismount and walk this section.
+And don’t skip this loop, as there’s a secret electronic checkpoint, so you will be DNF’d otherwise.
 After that, the route will take you back to Jajce and you will continue following Vrbas river downstream.

 FINISH 1210 km – BANJA LUKA

 All the way from Jajce to Banja Luka, Vrbas River will be your companion, mostly through several stunning canyons, except a small bump at halfway (2.5 km @ 4.7%), providing a magnificent view over a snake-like hydro-accumulation (make sure to do a short stop at the gravel viewpoint at the beginning of the descent).
-The final 40 kms will be an easy roll into Banja Luka, so you will have plenty of time to decide how you’re going to celebrate at the finish line… with a small surprise at 5 km to go – crossing a suspension bridge over Vrbas river, overlooking a cascade.
+The final 40 kms will be an easy roll into Banja Luka, so you will have plenty of time to decide how you’re going to celebrate at the finish line :).

 Congratulations!
 You have returned to the starting point after a journey through lush nature, turbulent history and diverse culture.
 We hope you have enjoyed the trip!